FKCSP/PLI-Python-based-Lambda-Interpreter/readme.md

 ```

-Input that cannot be completely reduced be the rules will cause an error.
+Input that cannot be completely reduced by the rules will cause an error.

 ## Examples